Gypie Mayo

-Gypie Mayo (born John Philip Cawthra; 24 July 1951 − 23 October 2013) was an English guitarist and songwriter, playing in Dr. Feelgood from 1977 to 1981, and from 1996 to 2004 in the reborn Yardbirds with Alan Glen.
+John "Gypie" Mayo (born John Philip Cawthra; 24 July 1951 − 23 October 2013) was a British guitarist and songwriter, playing in Dr. Feelgood from 1977 to 1981, and from 1996 to 2004 in the reborn Yardbirds with Alan Glen.

 Early career

 Mayo was born in Hammersmith, London, on 24 July 1951.
 At an early age, he listened to the classical music his father played while at home.
 Later, he heard "Apache" by The Shadows and enjoyed the record.
 However, it was when Mayo saw the group on television with their Fender Stratocasters that he became passionate.

 After being expelled from school, Cawthra began using the performing name of Mayo and worked in a printing shop before joining the blues band White Mule in 1969.
 The band stayed together for about a year and played all over the United Kingdom, along with gigs in Switzerland and France.
 They released a single on MCA Records which was produced by Mike Leander.
 After White Mule, Mayo played in various rock line-ups during the early to mid-1970s including Halcyon, 747 and Alias.
 He also was part of an Irish traditional band called Concrete Mick where he played the mandolin before becoming Wilko Johnson's replacement in Dr Feelgood.